Lilach Cohen Shilo portfolio logo

 Oasis

 One designer.
 Three systems.
-Zero friction.
 A unified data platform that turns fragmented military workflows into operational clarity.

 Role